Borobekra

 Borobekra, also spelt Barabekra, is a village in the Jiribam district in Manipur, India, and the headquarters of an eponymous subdivision.
 It is about 30 km south of Jiribam, the headquarters of the district.
 The village is on the bank of the Barak River, near the confluence of a tributary that flows down from the Vangaitang range to the east.
 The Barak River flows north in this region, up to Jirimukh, where it turns northwest.
 The Barak River also forms the border with the Assam state of India.

 The villages surrounding Borobekra include Guakhal, (Note: Alternative spellings: "Gwakhal", "Guwakhal".)

 Harinagar and Jakuradhor.
 (Note: Alternative spellings: "Jakurador", "Jakuradhar" and "Jakhradawr".)

 All of them are broadly considered as part of the Borobekra region.
 The Borobekra Police Station is at Jukuradhor.

 The north–south-running Jiribam–Tipaimukh highway passes through the Guakhal village, close to Borobekra, and continues on to Harinagar and Jakuradhor.

 Geography and History

-The entire Vangaitang range adjacent to the present-day Jiribam district was part of the Cachar kingdom at the beginning of the 19th century.
-After annexing the kingdom in 1832, the British transferred the Vangaitang range to Manipur, setting the border along the western stretch of Barak River (Note: The Barak River flows south till Tipaimukh and then makes an almost 180°-bend to flow north till Jirimukh.) and the Jiri River.